 - Stroller Weight: 27 lbs (single), which is pretty light for convertibles (in singles mode), and 31 lbs (double)

 - Weight Limits: 44 lbs (a 5 y/o) for primary seat and 33 lbs (a 3 y/o) for the second seat

-The Sport has an exceptionally tall seat, which also allows the use of the cocoon carrycot for newborns (0-6 months), which I REALLY love.
-It’s really easy to lift a newborn in and out of the stroller with the carrycot; I used it when Alice was a newborn and ended up using it as a portable napping venue all over the place.
-On the downside, you can’t use the rear seat when the primary seat is fully reclined.
-Instead, you can use your car seat…
+The Phil & Teds Sport is a sporty, 3-wheeled, inline stroller that’s more similar to the frame of a jogger.
+The primary seat is exceptionally tall, allowing for use of the cocoon carrycot for newborns (0-6 months), which I REALLY love.
+(It’s really easy to lift a newborn in and out of the stroller with the carrycot; I used it when Alice was a newborn and ended up using it as a portable napping venue all over the place.)

+The Sport can take two car seats, but needs car seat adapters — note that the primary and secondary seat adapters are different (i.e., not interchangeable).
 Both seats do recline about 45 degrees, so you can accommodate two napping children at once.
 See all the seating options in the complete review here.